About Binghamton University

 - The University Downtown Center's (UDC) Library-Information Commons, located at 67 Washington Street in Binghamton, houses a local collection of books, local government documents, and current periodicals to support the College of Community and Public Affairs.

-- The Libraries' online gateway (http://www.binghamton.edu/libraries/) provides access to library services and resources, including a next-generation search tool providing a dynamic "one-stop" discovery and delivery service for patrons.
+- The Libraries' website (http://www.binghamton.edu/libraries/) provides access to library services and resources, including the Find It! search tool providing a dynamic "one-stop" discovery and delivery service for patrons.

-The Libraries offer research consultation and reference assistance in person and electronically, customized instruction sessions, library tutorials, and post news/updates through a number of blogs.
+The Libraries offer research consultation and reference assistance in person and electronically, customized instruction sessions, library tutorials, and post news/updates through a number of blogs and social media.
 Together with the online gateway, these services give patrons access to innumerable information resources and research tools such as catalogs, research databases, citation databases, subject guides, e-books, and e-journals.
-To learn more about our research services, visit Research Help at http://www.binghamton.edu/libraries/research/.
+To learn more about our research services, visit Ask a Librarian at http://www.binghamton.edu/libraries/research/.

-The Libraries also offer access to our extensive print collection, technology lending, interlibrary loan services, and course reserves.
-Course Reserves information, online at http://www.binghamton.edu/libraries/services/eres/index.html, are materials faculty select as required and assigned readings.
+The Libraries also offer access to our extensive print collection, technology lending, interlibrary loan services and course reserves.
+Course Reserves information, online at https://libraryguides.binghamton.edu/reserves, are materials faculty select as required and assigned readings.
 Electronic Course Reserves materials — articles, book chapters, student papers and non-copyrighted materials (lecture notes and exams, for example) — may be accessed 24 hours a day, seven days a week through Blackboard.

 Quiet and group study spaces are available throughout the Libraries.
 During the fall and spring semesters, Bartle Library is open 24 hours a day from noon Sundays through 8 p.m.
 Fridays, and from noon until 8 p.m. on Saturdays.
-The Library Annex@Conklin is open to the public Monday through Friday by appointment.
-Complete library hours are available online at http://www.binghamton.edu/libraries/about/hours/index.html.
+Complete library hours for all library locations are available online at http://www.binghamton.edu/libraries/about/hours/index.html.

 The Graduate Study Commons is a quiet study space in Bartle Library available exclusively for graduate students.
 The Commons provides room for 35 with individual work spaces, tables and lounge seating.
 For more information, see http://www.binghamton.edu/libraries/locations/graduate.html.